ChocoTan!

+Chocotan! (チョコタン ！, Chokotan) is a Japanese manga written and illustrated by Kozue Takeuchi.
+It was serialized in Shueisha's shōjo manga magazine Ribon from October 2011 to September 2017.
+An anime special produced by J.C.Staff was shown at Ribon Festa in 2013.

 Plot

 Chocotan is about a puppy named Chocotan and her owner.
 Chocotan is able to talk to her owner due to her eating a plant that gave her the ability to speak.
 Nao, her owner, has a crush on someone that she goes and sees every day at the park to walk their dogs.